juliankiedaisch/Scratch4School/README.md

 Scratch4School is a modified version of the official Scratch 3 GUI from the [Scratch website](https://scratch.mit.edu/), specifically adapted for educational environments.
 This adaptation enhances the original Scratch platform with features designed to facilitate classroom use, project management, and collaboration between teachers and students.

-The backend is written in Python with an SQLite database, which provides sufficient performance and reliability for educational settings with 0-1000 users.
+The backend is written in Python and supports both SQLite and PostgreSQL databases.
+SQLite is suitable for smaller deployments (0-1000 users), while PostgreSQL is recommended for larger educational settings and production environments requiring better performance and scalability.

 The codebase for the frontend is based on the official Scratch editor: [Scratch Codebase](https://github.com/scratchfoundation/scratch-editor)